Laser cutting: Process

-The laser beam is generally focused using a high-quality lens on the work zone.
-The quality of the beam has a direct impact on the focused spot size.
-The narrowest part of the focused beam is generally less than 0.0125 in in diameter.
+Laser beam is generally focused on the work zone using a lens capable of high (>90%) optical transmission within the laser source frequency and withstanding the amount of power going through the lens.
+The quality of the beam has a direct impact on the focused spot size with the narrowest part of the focused beam generally less than 0.0125 in in diameter.
 Depending upon the material thickness, kerf widths as small as 0.004 in are possible.
-In order to be able to start cutting from somewhere other than the edge, a pierce is done before every cut.
-Piercing usually involves a high-power pulsed laser beam which slowly makes a hole in the material, taking around 5–15 seconds for 0.5 in stainless steel, for example.
+To start cutting from somewhere other than the edge, a pierce is implemented outside the cut path before the cut is made.
+Piercing usually involves a high-power pulsed laser beam which slowly makes a hole in the material to prevent cut edge damage or inconsistent kerf width, for example taking around 5–15 seconds for 0.5 in stainless steel.

 The parallel rays of coherent light from the laser source often fall in the range between 0.06–0.08 in in diameter.
-This beam is normally focused and intensified by a lens or a mirror to a very small spot of about 0.001 in to create a very intense laser beam.
-In order to achieve the smoothest possible finish during contour cutting, the direction of the beam polarization must be rotated as it goes around the periphery of a contoured workpiece.
+This beam is normally focused by a lens or mirror to create an intense laser beam on a very small spot of about 0.001 in.
 For sheet metal cutting, the focal length is usually 1.5–3 in.
+To achieve the smoothest possible finish during curve cutting, beam polarization direction must be rotated as it travels around the curved workpiece periphery to maintain orthoganality to the edge.

+The incident power of laser beam broadly divides itself into a reflected part, a transmitted part and an absorbed part.
+Since the transmitted part can be neglected in most cases, hence, the absorptivity and reflectivity of the incident laser vis-a-vis the work material is considered more relevant.
+For linear polarised lasers, a difference between the absorptivity of p- and s-polarized laser is seen wherein the ratio between the absorption intensity of the parallel and perpendicular polarization increases with angle of incidence nearing 80° or even beyond.
+However, the absorption intensity of both parallel and perpendicular polarization is individually decreasing with increasing angle of incidence.